What is a Digital Nomad?

 Portable laptop stand

-Ergonomics matter, especially when you’re already in changing scenarios and environments.
+Ergonomics matters, especially when you’re already in changing scenarios and environments.
 Be sure to remain conscious of your posture, positioning, and comfort by remaining aware of how you work on your laptop.

 If you find yourself constantly hunched over in trains, cabs, and airplane seats, it may be time to consider a different option.